 - 6:00 p.m. – head back to the hotel

 Please note this schedule may change slightly depending on work-site and team’s preference.

 Work on the homes in Cape Town will include, but is not limited to, wood framing, drywall, digging, roofing, cement mixing, foundation work, and siding.
 Work will typically involve helping the masons and carpenters.
 At times there will be painting, and any other work related to a particular build.
 We will provide necessary tools, but as with most build sites, it never hurts to bring a few small hand tools with you.

 Our teams so far have stayed at the Mojo Hotel in the heart of downtown Cape Town.
-Calling itself “a new type of hybrid hotel”, the Mojo is in a great location in the city, with lots to see and do all within a 10 minute walk.
-Room size varies from 1-8 people, so room assignments and bookings will be discussed prior to arrival.
-There is running water, private and shared bathrooms, electricity, wifi, and some rooms even have a kitchenette.
+Calling itself “a new type of hybrid hotel”, the Mojo is in a prime location in the city, with lots to see and do all within a 10 minute walk.
+Room capacity varies from 1-8 people, so room assignments and bookings will be discussed prior to arrival.
+There is running water, private and shared bathrooms, electricity, WiFi, and some rooms even have a kitchenette.
 Visit their website at the link above for more information.
-Pictured below is a sample of one of their rooms.
+Below is a sample of one of their rooms.